 I consulted as a UX researcher and designer, participating in all aspects of strategy, research, synthesis, ideation, design, and validation.

-Discovery through stakeholder and user interviews, competitive and comparative analysis, journey mapping, personas, IA review, card sorting, a content audit, a heuristic evaluation, and quantitative data analysis.
+Discovery through research with user interviews, competitive and comparative analysis, journey mapping, and survey responses.

 After synthesising the data we validated our finding through an additional round of user interviews.
-Incites were turned into wireframes that were validated through usability testing.
-Final deliverables included a user research report with research findings, a journey map, an empathy map, user personas, wireframes, usability testing results, and a detailed design spec.
+Incites were turned into wireframes that were again validated through usability testing.